This post may contain affiliate links. Please read my affiliate policy.

 • Toppings can include fresh fruit, healthy granola, chia pudding, superfoods like chia seeds, hemp hearts or cacao nibs and more.

-• You can add up to 1 cup of leafy greens like spinach if you want to add more fiber and nutrients.
+• You can add up to 1 cup of leafy green vegetables like spinach if you want to add more fiber and nutrients.

 Nutrition